Mint-System/Odoo-Apps-Sale-Workflow/sale_renting_lot_available/tests/TEST_INSTRUCTIONS.rst

 - Open a placeholder slot
 - Click "Create Rental Order"
 - Set dates to tomorrow and day after tomorrow
-- Set qty to 2
+- Save and set qty to 2
-- Confirm the order
+- Ensure slots have been recreated
 - Click on the smart button
 - Extend the end date
-- Click on slot and "View Rental Order"
+- Open slot and click "View Rental Order"

+Check avilaiblity:

+- Open the sale "Rental > Schedule > Check Period"
+- Set start and end date to tomorrow and day after tomorrow
+- Click "View Availability"
+- Ensure only 3 slots are available for "Printer"

 Create additional rental order:

-- Duplicate the order
+- Duplicate the previous order
 - Confirm and pickup "PRINT001" and "PRINT005" lot
-- Open "Availability" and filter "Printer"
+- Click smart button and remove order filter
 - Ensure the view is correct
-- Open the new order, cancel it and return to view
-- Ensure the slots are gone
+- Return to duplicated order and try to cancel it.

 Partial return:

-- Open the original order
-- Confirm and pickup "PRINT001" and "PRINT005" lot
 - Execute a return for "PRINT001" lot
 - Ensure only 2 slots are shown and are linked correctly
+- Return the remaining slot
+- Cancel the order
+- Ensure the slots are gone